Pax Ellevate Global Women’s Leadership Fund

-The Pax Ellevate Global Women’s Index Fund seeks investment returns that closely correspond to or exceed the performance of the Pax Global Women’s Leadership Index*, an index of companies around the world that are leaders in advancing women through gender diversity on their boards of directors and in management, and through other policies and programs.
-Ninety-nine percent of the companies in the Fund have two or more women on their board of directors.
-Further, 33% of board seats and 27% of executive management positions are held by women, compared to 26 percent and 19 percent, respectively, for companies in the MSCI World Index.‡
+The Pax Ellevate Global Women’s Leadership Fund seeks investment returns that closely correspond to or exceed the performance of the Impax Global Women’s Leadership Index, an index of companies around the world that are leaders in advancing women through gender diversity on their boards of directors and in management, and through other policies and programs.
+Ninety-nine percent of the companies in the Fund have two or more women on their boards of directors.
+Further, 38 percent of board seats and 32 percent of executive management positions are held by women, compared to 26 percent and 19 percent, respectively, for companies in the MSCI World Index.‡

 Following are some of the companies in the Index, and the Fund, and examples of ways in which they are embracing gender diversity and women’s leadership.

-- Women comprise more than half of the company’s executive management team and 31 percent of its board of directors.
+- Women comprise 33 percent of the company’s executive management team and 31 percent of its board of directors.

-- Women comprise nearly 30% of the company’s executive management team and 44 percent of its board of directors.
+- Women comprise 50 percent of the company’s executive management team and 44 percent of its board of directors.